Ramón Nocedal Romea: 1888 breakup

 The conflict, for years localized and contained, entered its second phase in early 1888.
 Skirmishes between newspapers suddenly exploded when prestige of the claimant got involved; as Nocedal refused to budge, in August Carlos VII expulsed him from Carlism.
 Now both leaders rushed to acknowledge differences, with unusually brutal frankness listed by the claimant and Ramón Nocedal.

 In historiography the breakup has been extensively discussed, though scholars highlight different points of contention, adversely interpreted dynamics of the conflict and contrasting methodologies.
 The most traditional judgement underlines the clash of personalities.
 Ramón Nocedal, son of political leader and himself raised to be a leader, considered it natural that he should have succeeded his father.
 His decisive leadership style and age seniority versus Carlos VII – a charismatic figure anxious not to be reduced to a decorative role by one of his subjects – did not help.
-In Carlism-biased versions of this theory, Nocedal is characterized by overgrown personal ambitions, in propaganda mocked as “Ramón I Pontifice Rey del Universo” or “Ramón Romea y Nocedal”.
+In Carlism-biased versions of this theory, Nocedal is characterized by overgrown personal ambitions, in propaganda mocked as “Ramón I Pontífice Rey del Universo” or “Ramón Romea y Nocedal”.

 Another group of scholars tend to focus on ideological differences.
 Among this group the prevailing theory places the role of religion in core of the growing conflict within Carlism, pointing that while Nocedal clearly aimed at reducing monarchical, dynastical and fuerista threads to secondary roles, Carlos VII intended to keep balance between all components of the Traditionalist ideario.
-Both parties present their variants here: according to the Carlists, Nocedal intended to disfigure the party into “acción eminente apostolica”, according to the Integrists, it was the claimant who deviated from principles of Traditionalism.
+Both parties present their variants here: according to the Carlists, Nocedal intended to disfigure the party into “acción eminente apostólica”, according to the Integrists, it was the claimant who deviated from principles of Traditionalism.

 Within the school concerned with ideological differences, another theory seeks clarification in externalization of the Spanish case; instead of pointing to unique Spanish character of Carlism, it highlights general European patterns of change.
 With ultramontanism gaining upper hand over more conciliatory political incarnations of Catholicism after the First Vatican Council, and with the new approach made popular in the neighboring France by Louis Veuillot, the 1888 schism was nothing but a local Spanish manifestation of the trend.
 Defining the nascent Integrism as religious particularism striving for hegemony, this theory enjoys rather limited popularity.

 Another ideology-focused approach defines both parties not as competing trends within Carlism, but as entirely separate political groupings which between 1870 and 1888 remained in a temporary, shaky alliance.
 According to this analysis, the religion-focused group has always been clearly distinct from Carlism.
 In partisan version, launched in the 1970s for the sake of political struggle, Traditionalists infiltrated into Carlism.
 Later this theory was elaborated further on and currently features 3 groupings: Integrists focusing on religious aims, Traditionalists focusing on dynastical aims and (genuine) Carlists focusing on social aims.
 Recently when discussing the 1888 rupture historians tend to combine all factors mentioned, without giving priority to any of them.